ENERGY SOURCES AND STORAGE DEVICES

 contact and the holes reaching p-side are

-4. 6.What is the point where the graph touches
+collected by the back contact. - 6.What is the point where the graph touches

 the X-axis Indicate?